loicdescotte/loicdescotte.github.io/_posts/2017-04-12-binding-scalajs.md

 ```

 To ensure communication between our two components, we use items Vars as a parameter.
-Now wen can include tge add component into our list component :
+Now wen can include the add component into our list component :

 ```scala
 @dom def itemList(items: Vars[String]) = {